Calvin-Pang/calvin-pang.github.io/_pages/about.md

 <span class="anchor" id="about-me"></span>

 <p style="text-align: justify;">
-I am a second-year PhD candidate in the Department of <a href="https://www.uclahealth.org/departments/radiology">Radiological Sciences</a> and the Department of <a href="https://samueli.ucla.edu/">Electrical and Computer Engineering</a> at <a href="https://www.ucla.edu/">UCLA</a>, where I am privileged to be co-advised by <a href="https://mrrl.ucla.edu/people/kyung-sung-phd">Prof. Kyung Sung</a> and <a href="https://samueli.ucla.edu/people/robert-candler/">Prof. Robert Candler</a>.
+I am a third-year PhD candidate in the Department of <a href="https://www.uclahealth.org/departments/radiology">Radiological Sciences</a> and the Department of <a href="https://samueli.ucla.edu/">Electrical and Computer Engineering</a> at <a href="https://www.ucla.edu/">UCLA</a>, where I am privileged to be co-advised by <a href="https://mrrl.ucla.edu/people/kyung-sung-phd">Prof. Kyung Sung</a> and <a href="https://samueli.ucla.edu/people/robert-candler/">Prof. Robert Candler</a>.
 Prior to joining UCLA, I received my Bachelor's degree in Electronic Science and Engineering from <a href="https://www.nju.edu.cn/en/">Nanjing University</a> in 2022, advised by <a href="https://ieeexplore.ieee.org/author/37676384600">Prof. Yang Li</a>.
 During my undergraduate studies, I was also fortunate to work with <a href="https://hrlblab.github.io/">Prof. Yuankai Huo</a> at <a href="https://vanderbilt.edu/">Vanderbilt University</a>.
 </p>

 <p style="text-align: justify;">